refi64/chromium-tar/tools/gn/docs/reference.md

   This is value is exposed so that cross-compile toolchains can access the host architecture when needed.

-  The value should generally be considered read-only, but it can be overriden in order to handle unusual cases where there might be multiple plausible values for the host architecture (e.g., if you can do either 32-bit or 64-bit builds).
+  The value should generally be considered read-only, but it can be overridden in order to handle unusual cases where there might be multiple plausible values for the host architecture (e.g., if you can do either 32-bit or 64-bit builds).
 The value is not used internally by GN for any purpose.